 Exfoliating the skin before shaving without soap is crucial.

-Exfoliating is the process of washing and removing dead skin off the surface of your face.
+Exfoliating is the process of washing and removing dead skin from the surface of your face.
 This process opens up the pores and can clean dirt and oil in the hair follicle when paired with a cleanser.

 If possible, try using a cleanser that contains an alpha-hydroxy acid (AHA) or beta-hydroxy acid (BHA) when preparing for your shave with just water.